Table of Contents

 Chemical Properties of Formaldehyde – CH2O

-- Formaldehyde reacts with a base like sodium hydroxide forms sodium formate and methanol.
+- Formaldehyde reacts with a base like sodium hydroxide and forms sodium formate and methanol.
 The chemical equation is given below.

 2HCHO + NaOH → HCOONa + CH3OH